LouisBertin/8INF843_Django_TravelApp/README.md

 ## Database

-* :warning: duplicate `./project/settings.py.env` and rename it `settings.py`.
-And add your database credentials inside!
 * To have the latest database version, don't forget to run this command line : `docker-compose run web python manage.py migrate`

 ## How to use Django CLI

 * You need to run your command line with docker : `docker-compose run web YOUR_DJANGO_COMMAND`

+## If Docker doesn't work for you :sob:

+* use your own database
+* :warning: duplicate `./project/settings.py.env` and rename it `settings.py`.
+And add your database credentials inside!
+* run the python3 server `python manage.py runserver`